We offer two types of Chemical Peels

 Accutane.
 Generally, you should not have a medium depth peel if you have used Accutane in the last 12 months.

 Cold Sores.
 If you are prone to herpes (cold sores, fever blisters), you may need a prescription for acyclovir or famvir prior to having medium depth Peel.
 You will need to avoid exfoliating treatments during a herpes breakout.

-How should I care for my skin after TCA peels?
+How should I care for my skin after TCA or Jessner peel?

 Wash nightly with a gentle cleanser like Cetaphil and remove any makeup very gently.
-Apply a thick, bland moisturizer like Cetaphil Cream, Vanicream, or Skinceuticals Epidermal Repair.
+Apply a thick, bland moisturizer like Cetaphil Cream, Vanicream, Vaseline, vitamin E cream or aloe vera.
 Ask your doctor when makeup can be applied.
 You will need to increase your use of a moisturizer after the peel as your skin will be temporarily drier.
-Many doctors ask you to avoid all sun exposure for 2-8 weeks.
+Absolutely no sun for 48 hours, and limited sun for one week after